The Pit (1981 film): Plot

-Jamie Benjamin is a misfit 12-year-old boy from Toronto, Canada.
-He's the Canadian-born whipping boy of his classmates, the other kids in the city and the grandmothers who live in Wisconsin.
+Jamie Benjamin is a misfit 12-year-old boy from Toronto, Canada who serves as the whipping boy of his classmates, the other kids in the city, and the grandmothers who live in Wisconsin.
 When he encounters other people, they tease and ridicule him.
 His only friend is a stuffed bear named Teddy, with whom he regularly holds conversations.
 The audience hears Teddy's voice as he talks to Jamie.

 On the cusp of puberty, Jamie develops an unhealthy obsession with girls.
 Thus, when his parents go away on a business trip and leave the attractive psychology student Sandy O'Reilly to babysit him, he falls completely in love with her.
 His lust for her is first revealed when he drops his napkin at the dinner table and when he reaches for it, he uses the opportunity to look at Sandy's panties.

 During one of his conversations with Sandy, Jamie asks her if she can keep a secret.
 Jamie reveals that in the forest, he has found a pit full of mysterious creatures, which he calls "Trogs", which he takes care of by feeding them raw meat.
 He steals money from Sandy's purse in order to obtain meat for the creatures.
 Teddy suggests feeding the people who tormented him to the Trogs, and Jamie takes his advice.
 After he runs out of people, he takes Sandy to the pit, where she accidentally falls in and is eaten by the monsters.
 Heartbroken and angry, Jamie lowers a rope into the pit, and the Trogs escape.
 After rampaging through the countryside, they are tracked down and chased back to their pit, where they are shot by the local militia and buried in it.
 In order to avoid panic, the killings are blamed on "wild dogs".
 Jamie goes to live with his grandparents, where he meets a girl named Alicia who says she will be his friend.
 The film ends with Alicia tricking Jamie into following her into the woods, where she pushes him into her own pit.